Granatina/Template10-wiki/Welcome-|-Minimal-Template.md

 ## Views ##
 Contains the DetailPage.xaml, MainPage.xaml, SettingsPage.xaml, Shell.xaml, Splash.xaml, and the applicable code-behind pages.
 # Getting Started #
-1. Download the Template10 Zip package.
-2. Unblock the Template10-master.zip package
-    a.
-Right click the zip and select properties.
-    b.
-Check the Unblock box
-    c.
-Click Apply
-4. Extract the Template10-master.zip package
-5. Open the folder where the Template10-master.zip was extracted
-6. Click into the Template10-master folder
-7. Click into the Templates (Zips)
-8. Extract the T10Minimal.zip file to %USERPROFILE%\Documents\Visual Studio 2015\Templates\ProjectTemplates\Visual C#\Windows - Note: The file named "Manually Add A Template to VS2015.txt" states that unzipping the file is not necessary, but some have found it necessary to do so.
-9. Open Visual Studio
+1. Open Visual Studio.
+2. Go to Tools-> Extensions and Updates
+4. Search for Template10 and click Install.
-10. Click New Project
+5. Click New Project
-11. Select Windows -> T10Minimal -> Template 10 Minimal
+6. Select Templates -> C# -> Windows -> Universal -> Template 10 (Blank or Minimal)
-12. Name the Solution, the Project and click OK.
+7. Name the Solution, the Project and click OK.
-13. Press F5 and enjoy the starting project.
+8. Press F5 and enjoy the starting project.